NotRequiem/screenshare-tool/README.md

 > 13. Detects code imports (common anti-forensic bypass method) pasted on consoles, like cmd, powershell, or any other terminal.

-> 14. Detects Task Scheduler bypasses by detecting deleted tasks, checking executed files with the scheduler process in memory and running digital signature checks against them.
+> 14. Detects Task Scheduler bypasses by checking executed files with the scheduler process in memory and running digital signature checks against them.

 > 16. Detects executed and/or deleted files without name.